is a Graduate Assistantship?

 must not exceed 27

-for thesis do not count as part of the total
+of thesis or research do not count as part of the total

 If the student